Rubikscripts/yayinstaller/README.md

+[!NOTE]
+<p>Yeah, I'm still alive, I'm starting a new project that might interest you.
+Updates for Yayinstaller are coming soon!</p>
 <h1> YAYINSTALLER </h1>
 <p>This is my first little project.
 Hope you like it!</p>
 <p>This script allows Arch users to install yay (AUR access program) without having to manually download and install it.</p>